electric-sql/electric/docs/usage/installation/postgres.md

 ## Compatibility

 ElectricSQL works with standard Postgres [version >= 14.0](https://www.postgresql.org/support/versioning/) with [logical&nbsp;replication](https://www.postgresql.org/docs/current/logical-replication.html) enabled.
-Note that you don't need to install any extensions or run any unsafe code.
+You don't need to install any extensions or run any unsafe code.

 :::info
 Specifically, right now, ElectricSQL works with a single database in a single Postgres installation with tables in the public schema.